zamazan4ik/awesome-pgo/article/article.md

 ### ClickHouse

-PGO-optimizing ClickHouse was a fun for several reasons.
-At first, I was excited to get any positive results since ClickHouse has a reputation of heavily-optimized software, so achieving even few percents is a great result.
+PGO-optimizing ClickHouse was fun for several reasons.
+At first, I was excited to get any positive results since ClickHouse has a reputation of heavily-optimized software, so achieving even few percent is a great result.

-For PGO-training phase I decided to use [ClickBench](https://github.com/ClickHouse/ClickBench) - the bench suite from ClickHouse dev team that simulates typical OLAP queries.
+For the PGO training phase, I decided to use [ClickBench](https://github.com/ClickHouse/ClickBench) - the bench suite from the ClickHouse dev team that simulates typical OLAP queries.
 Here I met the first problem - due to some implementation details, ClickHouse in Instrumentation mode works ridiculously slow - the actual slowdown is more than 300 times (it's not a mistake - I rechecked the results multiple times)!
-So for collecting PGO profiles from the whole ClickBench I was waiting for than 30 hours!
+So to collect PGO profiles from the whole ClickBench, I was waiting for more than 30 hours!
 However, it was not so critical since I (ab)used beer-based time travel mechanics ;)

-Another trap was found during applying PLO optimization with LLVM BOLT to ClickHouse.
-At first I tried to use LLVM BOLT in the instrumentation mode (since my CPU does not support LBR (BRS in my case since I have AMD) but BOLT recommends to use `perf` profiles with LBR enabled).
+Another trap was found while applying PLO optimization with LLVM BOLT to ClickHouse.
+At first, I tried to use LLVM BOLT in the instrumentation mode (since my CPU does not support LBR (BRS in my case since I have AMD) but BOLT recommends using `perf` profiles with LBR enabled).
 But quickly met a limitation - [awfully huge](https://github.com/llvm/llvm-project/issues/62320) memory consumption during the instrumentation ClickHouse binary phase.
-Since the issue was not resolved, I gave up with an idea to use BOLT instrumentation and went with BOLT via sampling instead (even without LBR, yeah).
+Since the issue was not resolved, I gave up on the idea of using BOLT instrumentation and went with BOLT via sampling instead (even without LBR, yeah).

 We discussed [Alexey Milovidov](https://github.com/alexey-milovidov) (ClickHouse co-founder and CTO) benchmark results and the slowdown issue.
 It was a really nice and helpful conversation.
-Alexey said that such slowdown could come from the ClickHouse implementation details: there several **very** hot loops inside ClickHouse.
-If these loops are affected with instrumentation (they certainly are affected because that's how PGO instrumentation works) - will be a huge runtime slowdown.
-However, Alexey was quite impressed with the results so he suggested to contribute PGO-related documentation to ClickHouse.
-I agreed with an idea, and we prepared [this](https://clickhouse.com/docs/en/operations/optimizing-performance/profile-guided-optimization) page in the official documentation.
-Overall, communicating with ClickHouse dev team was a good example of nice collaboration between project devs and one-time external contributors - nice job!
+Alexey said that such a slowdown could come from the ClickHouse implementation details: there are several **very** hot loops inside ClickHouse.
+If these loops are affected by instrumentation (they certainly are affected because that's how PGO instrumentation works) - there will be a huge runtime slowdown.
+However, Alexey was quite impressed with the results so he suggested contributing PGO-related documentation to ClickHouse.
+I agreed with the idea, and we prepared [this](https://clickhouse.com/docs/en/operations/optimizing-performance/profile-guided-optimization) page in the official documentation.
+Overall, communicating with the ClickHouse dev team was a good example of nice collaboration between project devs and one-time external contributors - nice job!

 ### YDB

 When I was working on testing PGO with different databases, I found [YDB](https://ydb.tech/) - an interesting database from Yandex.
 I decided to optimize it with PGO.
-YDB is written in C++ so PGO can be applied, [has](https://ydb.tech/en/docs/reference/ydb-cli/commands/workload/) built-in benchmarks so PGO can be easily trained at least on these benchmarks.
+YDB is written in C++ so PGO can be applied, and [has](https://ydb.tech/en/docs/reference/ydb-cli/commands/workload/) built-in benchmarks so PGO can be easily trained at least on these benchmarks.

 I recompiled YDB with instrumentation PGO and started the benchmark to collect PGO profiles.
 But for some reason, the benchmark failed.
 After a deeper investigation, I found an interesting behavior - I was hitting internal YDB timeout deadlines.
 Since the instrumented binary was running slower, internal deadlines started to interrupt the PGO training phase.
 I increased [the limit](https://github.com/ydb-platform/ydb/blob/main/ydb/core/load_test/kqp.cpp#L321) (since I had no clue how to fix it properly) and the issue was fixed.

 However, since the upstream has no proper fix yet, and you decide to optimize YDB with PGO - just be aware of the issue!
 Maybe there are the same places in other YDB parts - who knows?

 Another interesting issue was met when I tried to apply LLVM BOLT to YDB.
-Resulting Linux `perf` profiles was quite big (more than 200 Mib), and `perf2bolt` tool from LLVM BOLT consumed [too much](https://github.com/llvm/llvm-project/issues/61711) RAM during the conversion phase.
+The resulting Linux `perf` profiles were quite big (more than 200 Mib), and `perf2bolt` tool from LLVM BOLT consumed [too much](https://github.com/llvm/llvm-project/issues/61711) RAM during the conversion phase.
 The solution/hack was to pass an additional `-strict=0` option.
 However, before getting a response I got an additional 16 Gib RAM from my friend and upgraded my setup from 32 Gib to 48 Gib.
 Not only Chrome and Java eat all your memory ;)

 Lessons learned: